Indireshvar-proj/ecommerce-mern/README.md

 - [ ] `Order.js`, `Product.js`, `User.js`: These files define the data models using Mongoose, which allow you to interact with MongoDB collections.

-### firebase.js -

-- [ ] **`firebase.js`:** This file sets up Firebase for authentication and database management in the application.
-It ensures that the Firebase app is properly configured and ready to use authentication and Firestore services.

 ### utils.js -

 - [ ] **`utils.js`:** This file provides essential utility functions and middleware for user authentication and authorization in the application.
 It ensures that only authenticated users with the appropriate permissions can access certain routes or perform specific actions.